exakat/php-dictionary/dictionary/nested-attribute.ini.rst

 Arguments of attributes may be literals, such as integer or strings: they can also be other objects.

-This feature was introduced in PHP 8.1.
+This feature was introduced in version 8.1.
 The objects must be created with a new expression, with their respective argument position or name.
 The created object is not necessarily an attribute itself, and they may also be created with another new expression.

 .. code-block:: php